 Besides, fruits like kiwi and apples are also rich sources of choline.
 A half-cup each of raw kiwi and chopped raw apples contain 7 mg and 2 mg of choline, respectively (26).

-Consuming foods with choline is associated with many health benefits.
+Consuming choline-rich foods is associated with many health benefits.
 Keep scrolling to know them.